 The picker in the warehouse must be provided with all relevant data, fields and instructions for completing his task and picking the items in order to carry out all transactions correctly.
 In addition to the picking quantity, the order (picking route) of the load unit to be picked should also be taken into account in order to optimise the time in the warehouse.
-In detail, the pick list should contain the following information and fields:
+In detail, the picking list should contain the following information and fields:

 - A unique identification number

 - Customer information and e.g. also batch no.